Give your small business a boost and attract new customers with these 4 easy marketing tactics.

 - Refer a friend discount.

-- An interactive and helpful approach with social media.
+- A responsive and customer focused approach with social media.

 - Excellent customer service.
 It will give you the edge.